 The article was updated on 17 February, 2020 by Amicus.

 5 July, 2019 | AtoZ Markets – The company collaborates with Fundação Getulio Vargas per its University Blockchain Research Initiative and universities.
 Brazil resort to blockchain to rescue the economy.

 According to the latest reports from Ripple’s representatives in South America and Brazilian financial institutions officials, important banks will present a blockchain platform, developed alongside dispersed ledger consortium R3, as well as the lender Itau.
 New Ripple’s blockchain platform is centered on insurance and exchange.

 Ripple has already partnered with over a dozen Brazilian financial institutions and money transfer businesses — such as Santander Brazil, global payment support BeeTech and Banco Rendimento.
-In addition, as the local media reports, Brazilian authorities can also be setting a regulatory sandbox.
+Besides, as the local media reports, Brazilian authorities can also be setting a regulatory sandbox.

-Joaquim Kiyoshi Kavakama, manager of the Brazilian Federation of Banks, while speaking on Brazil’s domestic banking institution state, mentioned the massive impact of weak economic growth.
+Joaquim Kiyoshi Kavakama, manager of the Brazilian Federation of Banks was speaking on Brazil’s domestic banking institution state.
+He mentioned the massive impact of weak economic growth.
 At the moment, the unemployment rate in Brazil stands at 12.5 percent.

 Thus, due to the risk of a possible recession in the country, Brazilians are getting less opposed toward crypto.
 The Brazilian official Bruno Peroni of Atlas Quantum has presented the newest draft invoice, branded the Digital Provision of Public Services at Public Administration — Digital Government, which requires state and federal authorities branches to research technologies such as artificial intelligence and blockchain to enhance public services.